EU hits out at 'arbitrary and unjustified' Russia travel blacklist

 Western governments have suspected the existence of a list for some time and several prominent politicians and officials have been stopped from entering Russia in recent months.

-Finland's new Foreign Minister Timo Soini commented in a blog post on the inclusion of Finland's only known name on the list -- Green Party MEP Hiedi Hautala -- and said it was "not a big surprise".
+Finland's new Foreign Minister Timo Soini commented in a blog post on the inclusion of Finland's only known name on the list -- Green Party MEP Hiedi Hautala -- and said it was pointless to "over-dramatise" the issue.

-"This is an expected reaction to the (EU) travel ban against Russian citizens."
+"This is an expected reaction to the (EU) travel ban against Russian citizens.
+It's not a big surprise."